simcesplatform/Platform-Manager/instructions/running_simulation.md

     source copy_logs.sh
     ```

 The filenames for the log files use the format `logfile_<component_name>.log`.
 Note that the files can contain outputs from multiple simulations.
-The latest outputs are at the end of log files.
+The latest outputs are at the end of the log files.

 ## Stopping a running simulation